 Make this spooky Halloween cocktail inspired by Natasha Romanoff, A.K.A Black Widow!
 It's a delicious creamy RumChata White Russian with coffee liqueur and marshmallow cob webs that's the ultimate nod to the Avenger.

 Okay, this may be my creative peak lol.

 This is the ultimate spooky Halloween cocktail!!
 The marshmallow and the creamy White Russian makes for an absolutely delicious drink.
 Add on the orange cob webs and the charcoal powder to turn the cocktail black and we're in business, baby.

 Not to mention, Black Widow?
-A creepy deadly spider?
+A creepy poisonous spider?
 And an Avenger.
 A Russian spy.
 A White RUSSIAN.
 C'mooon!
 I'm obsessed!

 A White Russian is one of my favorite drinks to make with Rumchata.
 Rumchata goes super well with coffee and vodka, which inevitably leaves to a creamy White Russian.